Dragonmystic707/exalted-reincarnated/docs/Character-Creation/Character Creation.md

 Remember that each Essence Rank provides:

--   +3 Health
+-   +5 Health

 -   +2 Maximum Motes

--   +1 Full Damage
+-   +1 Base Damage

 At **Essence 3** and **Essence 5**, the character gains access to purchasing **Greater** and **Capstone** charms, respectively.

-You may only save up to **One** **Power’s** worth of experience to purchase higher level powers on reaching this milestone—e.g. you cannot reach Essence 3 and then suddenly have 5 Greater Charms in your repertoire
+You may not save experience to purchase higher level powers—i.e. you cannot reach Essence 3 and then suddenly have 5 Greater Charms in your repertoire.
+The amount of xp spent should match

 ###  XP Gain